faucetsdn/udmi/docs/specs/sequences/discovery.md

 ## Periodic Scan

-A _periodic scan_ is like a _sporadic scan_ except that the scan automatically occurs due to a predefined interval (rather than individual tirgger _config_s).
+A _periodic scan_ is like a _sporadic scan_ except that the scan automatically occurs due to a predefined interval (rather than individual trigger _config_s).
 This allows for repeated scans without any _config_ changes.

 * [_start config_](../../../tests/config.tests/periodic.json): Sets up a periodic scan, as defined by the `scan_interval_sec` parameter.